xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ---
 ## Introduction

-ASR9k supports Border Relay MAP-T function (explained in RFC 7599) without the need of a Service Module Line Card (with 4th and 5th generation of Line Cards).
+ASR9k supports Border Relay MAP-T function (explained in RFC 7599) without the need of a Service Module Line Card.
+It is supported with 4th and 5th generation of Ethernet Line Cards.
 Please see the [Cisco documentation](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-4/cgnat/configuration/guide/b-cgnat-cg-asr9k-74x/b-cgnat-cg-asr9k-71x_chapter_0100.html#concept_7CB80766F8944515A1A2F557810AFC28) for the Details and Restrictions to configure it.
 Each MAP-T instance creates a Policy Based Routing rule which steers the traffic from ingress service-inline interface to the CGv6 application which removes the need for ISM/VSM service module.
 This Tutorial will provide step by step configuration and Trobleshooting approach to enable this feature and verify it is working correctly.